-George Howe, charged with maintenance of the coal crusher, was one such worker.
+George Howe, charged with the maintenance of the coal crusher, was one such worker.
 One evening, George was alone in the factory oiling the crusher before shutting it down for the night.
 As he reached across to apply oil deep within the crusher, the machine grabbed his sleeve and began slowly pulling him into its gears.
 George’s arm was first removed from the socket, then snapped and ripped from his body.
-Unable to free himself, the man was slowly but consciously pulled into the crusher.
+Unable to free himself, the man was slowly, but consciously, pulled into the crusher.
 The roaring machinery and the solid factory walls silenced his cries.
 George Howe’s entire body was eventually twisted into the gears before being spit out as nothing more than a torn and mutilated collection of bloody flesh.
+Other deaths include falling into boiling vats, additional grindings, death by suicide via the train , dismemberment, and many others.

 For the factory and its managers, this first accident was unexpected and unfortunate.
 As the frequency of accidents increased, however, it seemed that the factory itself was intent on keeping its gears oiled in blood.
 The building would take its victims in the blink of an eye leaving them mauled, dismembered, burned, electrocuted or beheaded.
 As the years past, the number of stories increased.

 The Portland Cement Works eventually closed its doors.
 As the decades past, the property fell into a terrible state of disrepair.
 Several times, would-be entrepreneurs acquired the factory as a home for their businesses.
 Despite the best of intentions, these businesses never lasted long.
 Between periods of operation, the property became home to transients and wanderers.
-In 2010, we acquired the property and began exploring its expansive spaces, its silos, and its underground tunnels.
-We’ve also performed research, using the state’s historical archives along with the latest paranormal technology..
+In 2010, Fear Factory Haunted House acquired the property and began exploring its expansive spaces, its silos, and its multiple underground tunnels.